Webbgaraget/threewp_broadcast/readme.txt

 4. The correct post type(s) have been selected
 5. <em>User & Blog Settings</em> is not set to hide the meta box from the user / role / blog

+= WooCommerce =

+Broadcast is capable of handling WooCommerce products.

+1. In the custom post type settings: Add "product"
+2. In the settings: select broadcast internal custom fields.
+3. When broadcasting, select custom fields and taxonomies.

+This will broadcast all normal product settings: SKU, price, etc.

+If you want to broadcast the product variations, then you'll be wanting the WooCommerce plugin from the premium pack.

 = WPML Sitepress =

 There is an included plugin, ThreeWP Broadcast WPML, that provides support for transferring WPML translation data between broadcasted posts.